Enter before 15 October!

 5

-I'm up for the challenge
+I'm discovering the challenge

-Promoting innovation in the multi-use of water
+Promoting innovation in multi-use water systems

 Infrastructures

 - How can existing infrastructure be optimised?
-Leak detection, improved catchment…
+Leak detection, improved water collection, etc.

 Governance